Fixed versus adjustable loans

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers select these types of loans when interest rates are low and they want to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a favorable rate.
-Call The Lending Source at (973) 601-2122 to discuss how we can help.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose these types of loans when interest rates are low and they wish to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call The Lending Source at (973) 601-2122 to learn more.

-Most ARMs are capped, so they can't go up above a specific amount in a given period.
-Some ARMs can't increase more than two percent per year, regardless of the underlying interest rate.
-Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount your payment can go up in a given period.
-Plus, almost all adjustable programs have a "lifetime cap" — this cap means that the interest rate won't go over the cap amount.
+The majority of Adjustable Rate Mortgages are capped, which means they can't increase above a specified amount in a given period of time.
+Your ARM may feature a cap on interest rate increases over the course of a year.
+For example: no more than two percent per year, even though the underlying index goes up by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount that the payment can increase in one period.
+Additionally, the great majority of adjustable programs feature a "lifetime cap" — the interest rate can't ever go over the cap amount.

-ARMs usually start out at a very low rate that may increase over time.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are usually best for people who expect to move in three or five years.
-These types of ARMs benefit people who will move before the initial lock expires.
+ARMs most often feature the lowest rates at the beginning.
+They usually provide that rate for an initial period that varies greatly.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These types of loans are fixed for a number of years (3 or 5), then they adjust.
+Loans like this are often best for people who expect to move within three or five years.
+These types of adjustable rate programs most benefit borrowers who will move before the loan adjusts.

-Most borrowers who choose ARMs do so when they want to get lower introductory rates and do not plan on remaining in the home longer than the introductory low-rate period.
-ARMs can be risky when property values go down and borrowers can't sell or refinance.
+You might choose an ARM to get a lower introductory rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
+ARMs can be risky if property values go down and borrowers can't sell their home or refinance their loan.